-This situation may seem a world designed for the extended capital accumulation process, but at the same time and contradictorily, to get access to a mass workforce, the capitalist production process takes an unusual work rhythm.
+This situation may seem like a world just designed for the extended capital accumulation process, but at the same time and contradictorily, to get access to a mass workforce, the capitalist production process takes an unusual work rhythm.
 At this rhythm, surplus value extraction rates also assume unusual levels.
-However, all this baseline can only be sustained if there is a maintenance of free workforce flow in the production of goods under the control of the capital, and that does not imply that the production of goods will necessarily find your realization in exchange value.
-That is, if for some reason the free workforce flow is reduced or stopped, the whole labor process organized is also interrupted and, consequently, the surplus-value extraction rates collapse, and the value realization does not occur.
-In this context of "unbearable lightness" of surplus-value production, the capital is in a situation in which accumulation can take on huge values and, at the same time, minimum values.
+However, all those baselines can only be sustained if there is a maintenance of free workforce flow in the production of goods under the control of the capital, and that does not imply that the production of goods will necessarily find their realization in exchange value.
+That is, if for some reason the free workforce flow is reduced or stopped, the whole labor process organized is also interrupted and, consequently, the surplus-value extraction rates collapse and the value realization does not occur.
+In this context of "unbearable lightness" of surplus-value production, the capital is in a situation in which accumulation can take on tremendous values and, at the same time, minimum values.

-To ensure prosperous winds, since the workforce can simply stop working for free, the capital needs to invest in the development of control mechanisms increasingly subtle and powerful.
+In an attempt to ensure prosperous winds, since the workforce can merely stop working for free, the capital needs to invest in the development of control mechanisms increasingly subtle and powerful.
 The analysis conducted by Faria (2015a) about capitalism continuously hijacks free worktime to turn it into the time available for work indicates that this movement is deliberate to erase the difference between work time and the other kinds of time.
 One consequence of this movement can be described as follows: when disappearing the distinction between work time and free time, more easily the employee will perform work activities in periods beyond the workday.
 The passage of Harvey (2014) indicates that capital aspires to change the natural perception of temporality itself is not without reason.

-This research suggests that by using a highly qualified workforce without employing any kind of financial compensation, at the same time, the capital grants to the worker "resume" control over part of your worktime which is dedicated to Android development.
-This control can indicate certain emancipation in work, but also a new form of submission.
+This research suggests that by using a highly qualified workforce without employing any kind of financial compensation, at the same time, the capital grants to the worker "resume" the control over part of your work time, which is dedicated to Android development.
+This control can indicate certain work emancipation but also indicate a new form of submission.

-The form of sophisticated expanded cooperation allows the generation of surplus value reaches extremely high levels and, at the same time, it provides mechanisms for workers to perform autonomously production activities.
-That does not mean overcoming of capitalism, but signals that it does not homogeneous block and the seeds of your own overcome may be cultivated inside of own its contradictory developments.
+The form of sophisticated cooperation expanded allows the generation of surplus value to reach incredibly high levels and, at the same time, it provides mechanisms for workers to perform production activities autonomously.
+However, that does not mean overcoming capitalist production, but signals that it does not a homogeneous block and the seeds of its own overcome may be cultivated inside of its own contradictory developments.

 The research conducted has no claims to exhaust all possibilities of analysis that the empirical field offers.
 So, the content developed here attempts to observe and reflect critically about concrete movement in the labor process, labor organization, and forms of labor cooperation at the development of digital goods.